udacity/js-grader/README.md

 }
 ```

 `wrongMessage` is mandatory and displayed if the test fails. `comment` is optional and displayed if the test passes.
-You can set the optional `category` equal to a category set in the Grader constructor in order to use a general message as feedback for a failing test.
+You can set the optional `category` equal to a category set in the Grader constructor if you want to use a general message as feedback for a failing test.
+If you have both a `category` and a `wrongMessage`, both will be displayed if a test fails.

 If you want the grader to stop grading when a test fails, set `keepGoing` to `false`.
 It defaults to `true`.